-Proper treatment pressures, a comfort system, and good education often mean the difference between success and failure for CPAP users.
-That is our focus, our goal, and our means to get better patient outcomes so that they can become compliant to CPAP therapy.
-Treatment success means sleeping better and getting more enjoyment out of waking up in the morning and having an effective and productive day during waking hours.
-It can also mean lowering blood pressure, reducing the chance of a stroke or heart attack, and most of all resolving your sleep breathing disorder.
+Proper treatment pressures, a comfortable system and good education often make the difference between success and failure for CPAP users.
+That is our focus, our goal and our means to get better patient outcomes so that they can become compliant to CPAP therapy and see the results they desire.
+Treatment success means sleeping better, getting more enjoyment out of waking up in the morning and having an effective and productive day during waking hours.
+It can also mean lowering blood pressure, reducing the chance of a stroke or heart attack and most of all resolving your sleep breathing disorder.

 Successful CPAP users report improvements in:

-The Aveo tongue stabilizing device is a quick simple snoring solution.
+The Aveo tongue stabilizing device is a quick, simple snoring solution.
 Snoring occurs because air travels faster through the narrow tubes than a broad one.
 This causes the relaxed soft tissue of the throat (e.g. tonsils) to vibrate.
-The vibration is the sound as we know as snoring.
+The vibration is the sound we know as snoring.

 Constriction and narrowing of the airway can happen for many reasons: